Grouse ravioli with grouse broth - The Field

-Try something a little different for your first grouse supper of the season.
-Philippa Davis' grouse ravioli with grouse broth is guaranteed to impress
+Use your first brace of the season for an innovative and unexpected game supper, says Philippa Davis.
+This grouse ravioli with grouse broth is certainly worth the effort

-Making your own pasta may seem like a laborious task, but grouse is certainly deserving of the attention.
-Philippa Davis’ grouse ravioli with grouse broth makes an impressive supper.
+It might seem like a laborious task to make your own pasta, but the first brace of grouse is certainly deserving of the attention.
+Try something different with Philippa Davis’ grouse ravioli with grouse broth.
+It is guaranteed to impress.

 There’s no doubt that the young birds are best cooked the traditional way.
 Follow our traditional roast grouse recipe, always a favourite choice for the first brace of the season.